|

 Note:

-selective high school placement profile score is set.
+selective high school placement profile score is set or calculated.

-3. The minimum entry score can be viewed as a general reference of selective school
+- The minimum entry score can be viewed as a general reference of selective school ranking.

 School Rankings Based on Academic Results for more information.